mandober/enwars/README.md

 The full pathname used to execute the current instance of bash.
 > Shell: bash
 > Type: pathname
-> Example: `/bin/bash`
+> Example: `BASH=/bin/bash`

 ## BASHOPTS
-A colon-separated list of enabled shell options.
+List of enabled shell options.
 Each word in the list is a valid argument for `shopt -s|-u`.
 If this variable is in the environment when Bash starts up, each shell option in the list will be enabled before reading any startup files.
 > Shell: bash
 > Type: colon-separated values
 > Attributes: readonly
-> Example: `dotglob:extglob:extquote:globstar:lastpipe`
+> Example: `BASHOPTS=dotglob:extglob:extquote:globstar:lastpipe`

 ## BASHPID
 Expands to the process ID of the current Bash process.
 This differs from `$$` under certain circumstances, such as subshells that do not require Bash to be re-initialized.